 The thing is – you will not find me making muffins on a regular basis.
 However – whenever I see some left over / forgotten vegetables hanging around in the fridge, a great way to utilize them is to pack them into a delicious muffin recipe.
 And that is the exact inspiration for these Broccoli and Chutney Muffins.
-What has made these muffins taste even better than I expected is the addition of a tomato chutney.
-Probably not the most common addition to a muffin recipe, but trust me, a really good idea!
+What has made these muffins taste even better than I expected is the addition of tomato chutney.
+Not the most common addition to a muffin recipe, but trust me, a good idea!
 A little chutney in this recipe goes a long way.

 Easy to make

 What’s great about this recipe is that you can easily adjust it to any vegetable lying around.
-However, this particular one is made with one head of a small broccoli, some seasonings, chutney and your usual muffin ingredients.
-So, besides this being a great versatile recipe, today we are using up the broccoli.
+However, this one is made with one head of a small broccoli, some seasonings, chutney and your usual muffin ingredients.
+So, besides this being a great versatile recipe, today we are using up broccoli.

 Making the muffins

 I like to start off with the wet ingredients and then gradually add the sautéed onions and dried ingredients.
-So to begin – with a hand whisk, give the eggs a good mix, add the milk, stream in the melted butter and combine.
+So, to begin – with a hand whisk, give the eggs a good mix, add the milk, stream in the melted butter, and combine.
 Then add the mayonnaise, tomato chutney and mix well.